How to Value House Contents for Probate (Without Getting it Wrong)

 Just because something has no resale value doesn’t mean it should be ignored.

-What to do: Sentimental items (e.g. family photos, letters, personal mementoes) can be valued at £0 if that’s what they are worth, but they should still be accounted for in your inventory if they’re significant.
+What to do: Sentimental items (e.g. family photos, letters, personal mementoes) can be valued at £0 if that’s what they’re truly worth on the open market, but they should still be accounted for in your inventory if they’re significant.

 Mistake 3: Giving Items Away Too Soon